 Here are six common pitfalls:

-Achieving “busyness” rather than productivity.
-People often tell themselves that they are being productive because they’re working long hours.
-But they may actually be working harder instead of “smarter, faster, better,” as bestselling writer and productivity guru Charles Duhigg describes it.(opens in new tab) Companies that reward people for merely looking busy may not achieve high productivity.
+- Achieving “busyness” rather than productivity: People often tell themselves that they’re being productive because they’re working long hours.
+But they may actually be working harder instead of “smarter, faster, better,” as bestselling writer and productivity guru Charles Duhigg describes it.
+Companies that reward people for merely looking busy may not achieve high productivity.
 The answer is to measure outputs and focus on improving them.

-Inefficient meetings.
-Inefficient and unnecessary meetings can eat into productivity for everyone involved.
-Companies can increase efficiency by starting and ending meetings promptly, requiring a clear agenda, ensuring all attendees come prepared and assigning a to-do list of tasks at the end.
+- Inefficient meetings: Inefficient and unnecessary meetings can eat into productivity for everyone involved.
+Companies can increase efficiency by starting and ending meetings promptly, requiring a clear agenda, ensuring that all attendees come prepared, and assigning a to-do list of tasks at the end.

-Putting off technology improvements.
-Companies sometimes delay technology upgrades that can radically improve productivity.
+- Putting off technology improvements: Companies sometimes delay technology upgrades that can radically improve productivity.
 For instance, investing in collaboration tools can help employees work productively from anywhere.
-Enterprise resource planning (ERP) systems can tie together many business processes, automating the flow of data and reducing manual effort.
-And any technology that helps companies stay abreast of KPIs that measure productivity, such as Order Picking Accuracy in a warehouse, will pay off.
+ERP systems can tie together many business processes, automating the flow of data and reducing manual effort.
+And any technology that helps companies stay abreast of key performance indicators (KPIs) that measure productivity, such as order picking accuracy in a warehouse, will pay off.

-Manual processes.
-The amount of time a worker spends importing, exporting, entering, reconciling and manipulating data between one or more information systems can slow down productivity.
-Additionally, the amount of time needed to assemble reports or analyses for decision makers can lead to less productivity.
+- Manual processes: The amount of time a worker spends importing, exporting, entering, reconciling, and manipulating data among one or more information systems can slow down productivity.
+Additionally, the amount of time needed to assemble reports or analyses for decision-makers can lead to less productivity.

 How to Measure Productivity in the Workplace

-- Revenue per employee.
-This is a core productivity measure for many companies.
-It is typically calculated as the most recent 12 months of revenue divided by the current count of full-time equivalent employees.
+- Revenue per employee: This is a core productivity measure for many companies.
+It’s typically calculated as the most recent 12 months of revenue divided by the current number of full-time equivalent employees.
 Revenue per employee may be a particularly relevant KPI for consulting services firms.

-- Customer satisfaction score (CSAT).
-This is the average customer rating, generally gathered from surveys and measured on a scale that may range from 1-5 or 1-10.
+- Customer satisfaction score (CSAT): This is the average customer rating, generally gathered from surveys and measured on a scale that ranges from 1 to 5 or 1 to 10.
 Low scores may be a warning that customers will defect.
 CSAT is a core element of a customer experience (CX) focused strategy.

-- Labor utilization rate.
-This ratio assesses the proportion of workers’ time that is spent on productive tasks.
+- Labor utilization rate: This ratio assesses the proportion of workers’ time spent on productive tasks.
 It’s calculated as the time spent on productive or billable hours divided by the total number of employees’ available hours and, like revenue, is important for services firms to track.

 Calculating National Productivity Trends